WANGDI0212/masque/README_Pasteur.md

 * masque/bic is supposed to be used on bic cluster
 * masque/tars is supposed to be used on tars cluster
-* masque/standalone is available on both bic and tars cluster and provide an access to every masque parameters.
+* masque/standalone is available on both bic and tars cluster.
+With masque/standalone, you access to masque main program and access to every masque parameters.
 You need to write your own submission script or use interactive access to use it.
+Please consider the [README file](https://github.com/aghozlane/masque) to use it properly.

 ## Use MASQUE